ZYC9894/EXPODE-master/README.md

+# EXPODE

-# EXPODE: EXploiting POlicy Discrepancy for Efficient Exploration in Multi-agent Reinforcement Learning
+This repository implements EXPODE used in the paper "EXPODE: EXploiting POlicy Discrepancy for Efficient Exploration in Multi-agent Reinforcement Learning" (https://dl.acm.org/doi/10.5555/3545946.3598619).

 ## Install experimental platform